allvpv/1000-225bJNP3/4_plot_3d/README.md

 # Animated function plot

-Beautiful animated plot of three-dimensional function.
-Uses Direct2D and linear transformations to project the function onto the plane.
+[Direct2D].
+A beautifully animated plot of the three-dimensional function.
+Because it uses orthogonal projection and gridline mesh, it looks good only for some functions (for many others not)